oliver-oloughlin/kvdex/README.md

 Deno's KV store through additional features such as indexing, strongly typed collections and serialization/compression, while maintaining as much of the native functionality as possible, like atomic operations, real-time data updates and queue listeners.
-Also works with other runtimes such as Node.js and Bun.
+Also works with other runtimes such as Node.js and Bun, and has compatibility options for the browser.

 _Supported Deno verisons:_ **^1.43.0**